 A fix (sometimes called multi-core sfz) was created to allow multiple instances and therefore multiple instruments.
 Who created it I don’t know but curiously Cakewalk still only provides the single instrument version although if you search, you might find the multi-core sfz version.

 But now there is the free Sforzando from Plogue.
-Sforzando is a relatively new sfz player that to me, seems better than even the Multi-core sfz player.
-Sforzando is a sample player from Plogue that permits multiple instances, requires less CPU time than Multi-core SFZ, and would also appear to be under active development whereas Mutli-core sfz seems to be a long dead project.
+Sforzando is a relatively new (at the time I’m writing this) sfz player that to me, seems better than even the Multi-core sfz player.
+Sforzando permits multiple instances, requires less CPU time than Multi-core sfz, and would also appear to be under active development whereas Mutli-core sfz seems to be a long dead project.

 Another advantage to Sforzando is the support for key switching.
-This enables you to press a key and select a different articulation or different instrument depending on what your sound font supports.
+This enables you to press a key and select a different articulation or different instrument provided that the sample library has been programmed for that feature.
 Personally I find this feature essential for orchestral instruments.